mshendrikx/karacool/README.md

 The pi doesn't have a hardware audio input.
 Technically, you should be able to run a microphone through it with a USB sound card attached to the pi (or USB microphone), but the latency is generally not usable.

 Ideally, you'd have a mixer and amplifier that you could run the line out of the pi to, as well as the microphones.
-I used this affordable wireless microphone set from amazon: https://amzn.to/2OXKXdc (affiliate link) It has a line-in so you can also run PiKaraoke into the mix, and output to an amplifier.
+I used this affordable wireless microphone set from amazon: https://amzn.to/2OXKXdc (affiliate link) It has a line-in so you can also run Karacool into the mix, and output to an amplifier.

 ### How do I change song pitch/key?